Light-C-O/gentle-steps/README.md

   - Focusing now on the layout and style of the web app.

 - **Saturday 7th Mar:**
   - I updated the app/layout.tsx, now the web app is installable using pwa.
 It works for Google Chrome, Microsoft Edge, iPhone(Safari) & Android.
 However, with Firefox it is limited.
-Currently, it only work when sharing the ssame Wi-Fi network.
+Currently, it only work when sharing the same Wi-Fi network.
+  - For it to be used outside the local and same wi-fi network, it needs to deployed.
+Vercel works perfectly with Next since creators of Next made it.
+I have succesfully deployed my software project to Vercel with GitHub.